heroku/typescript-api-schema/README.md

 This package provides TypeScript types and a runtime route registry, generated from the Heroku API Hyperschema.
 Generated files are organized by API variant.
 For example, the `3.sdk` variant outputs to `dist/3.sdk/types.d.ts` and `dist/3.sdk/routes.js`.

-> NOTE: This package currently provides two variants: `3.sdk` (Heroku Platform API, fully generated from the hyperschema) and `data` (Heroku's data services control plane / Shogun, where types are generated from spec-captured payloads against a hand-curated resource grouping).
+> NOTE: This package currently provides two variants: `3.sdk` (Heroku Platform API, fully generated from the hyperschema) and `data` (Heroku's data services surface, where types are generated from the `heroku/data-api` OpenAPI spec against a hand-curated resource grouping).

 ## Installation